-Get on Social Media
+1. Get on Social Media

 Weather enthusiasts are all around, and there are more of us than you think!
 Now, with social media and a personal weather station, it’s easy to join the local weather conversation.
 Simply find your favorite local TV meteorologist or news channel on Facebook, Instagram, or Twitter and start following them.
-Soon you’ll see weather reports trickling in, and you can add your very own AcuRite weather station data, with photos.
+Soon you’ll see weather reports trickling in, and you can add your very own AcuRite weather station data with photos.
 You may even be mentioned live, on-air!
-Remember to use #AcuRite or @AcuRite so other weather geeks can join you in monitoring their backyard weather conditions with an AcuRite 5-in-1 Weather Station or with the new AcuRite Atlas!
+Remember to use #AcuRiteStormSpotter or @AcuRite so other weather nerds can join the conversation!

-Join Local Weather Watchers Groups
+2. Join Local Weather Watchers Groups

 You can take it a step further with one of your local news stations.
 Some, such as KTBS in Shreveport, Louisiana, have official Weather Watchers programs.
 With an official form to submit weather data, the Weather Watchers group is able to get the data directly to the meteorologist for use on-air!
 How’s that for sharing your wireless weather station’s data?

-Become an Official Storm Spotter with the NWS
+3. Become an Official Storm Spotter with the NWS